jvanasco/imagehelper/README.md

 This is a barebones package that has NO FRAMEWORK DEPENDENCIES - which is a good thing.
 You define a dict, it does the rest.

+This package also tries to avoid writing to disk whenever possible, tempfiles (spooled) are avoided unless an external program is called. this tries to pipe everything through file-like in-memory objects

 I could only find a single tool for resizing thumbnails on PyPi that did not require a framework, and that's really annoying.

 The package is a bit awkard to use for a single task, but it was designed for repetitive tasks - as in a web application.